The Savior on the Spilled Blood

 There is a great story behind this Orthodox church which is also known as the Cathedral of the Resurrection of Christ.
 An important part of Russian history occurred in the exact place that the church is located.

-The Savior on the Spilled Blood is an impressive example of the medieval Russian architecture just in the atmosphere of some other romantic nationalist landmarks like Saint Basil Cathedral of Moscow.
+The Savior on the Spilled Blood is an impressive example of medieval Russian architecture just in the atmosphere of some other romantic nationalist landmarks like Saint Basil Cathedral of Moscow.
 The wonder will not stop just in the exterior of the building as with a mesmerizing work of mosaic inside every visitor will be charmed with the beauty.

-As one of the most visited attractions of the Russia, you may want to have this spectacular landmark in your bucket list.
+As one of the most visited attractions of Russia, you may want to have this spectacular landmark in your bucket list.
 As sometimes with a lack of information or poor planning you may face a different experience you should have some ideas about its history, as well as some information about when to visit it and how to do that.